 Rating risk – risk of value of a listed company (therefore, a stock) changing because of changes in credit rating issued by one of the rating agencies.

 Risk of (hostile) merger and acquisition – risk of a company (issuer) being acquired or merged leading to the fact that Client ownership in listed company will be bought following the announced terms and conditions.

 ETFs are managed by asset management companies.

 ETFs are open to general risks mentioned above and some specific risks such as:

-Closure risk – risk that fund management company will decised to liquidate ETFs or merge it with another listed or unlisted product.
+Closure risk – risk of asset management company deciding to liquidate or merge an ETF with another listed or unlisted product.

-Management fee risk – risk that fund management company will change the management fee that is taken while managing the fund.
+Management fee risk – risk of asset management company changing the management fee that is taken while managing the fund.